-- 4.14 In July 2015 the Building Research Establishment Ltd (BRE) completed a stock modelling exercise for Bradford Council which is intended to support the delivery of the Housing and Homelessness Strategy and enable a targeted intervention approach to improving housing.
-BRE identified that 18% of all private sector housing and 27% of properties in the private rented sector have the highest level of health and safety hazards and that the estimated cost of mitigating these hazards is £78 million. - 4.15 The Council continues to provide a reactive service to tackle disrepair issues in the private sector and in the last year identified and took action to deal with 4,140 specific health and safety hazards.
-The service also carries out proactive work to tackle areas or types of property which pose significant health and safety risks.
-In January 2016 the Housing Standards team was successful in securing £45,000 of funding from the Department of Communities and Local Government (DCLG) to carry out intensive enforcement inspections of flats above commercial premises along three main arterial routes into Bradford; Leeds Road, Manchester Road and Great Horton Road, and to target properties with outstanding Housing Act Notices on a district wide basis. - 4.16 The Council provides adaptations to support people with disabilities to live in their homes.
-The number of initial enquiries and completed grants have continued to increase significantly in 2015/16, with enquiries and completions 23% and 17% higher than the previous year respectively.
-In 2016/17 the number of grants completed in the first 3 quarters is only slightly short of the total for 2015/16, so it is likely that again there will be an increase year on year.
-This increasing demand, linked also to a perceived increasing complexity of adaptations needed, is putting significant pressure both on the adaptations team and the Council's capital resources. - 4.17 For DFGs the Council offers an in house agency service which over 80% of clients choose to use.
+- 4.13 In July 2015 the Building Research Establishment Ltd (BRE) completed a stock modelling exercise for Bradford Council which is intended to support the delivery of the Housing and Homelessness Strategy and enable a targeted intervention approach to improving housing.
+BRE identified that 18% of all private sector housing and 27% of properties in the private rented sector have the highest level of health and safety hazards and that the estimated cost of mitigating these hazards is £78 million. - 4.14 The Council continues to tackle disrepair issues in the private sector and in 2016/17 took action to deal with 4,710 specific health and safety hazards, which is 13.8% higher than in 2015/16.
+This increase reflects increasing levels of demand and also proactive work to tackle areas or types of property which pose significant health and safety risks.
+In January 2016 the Housing Standards team was successful in securing £45,000 of funding from the Department of Communities and Local Government (DCLG) to carry out intensive enforcement inspections of flats above commercial premises along three main arterial routes into Bradford; Leeds Road, Manchester Road and Great Horton Road, and to target properties with outstanding Housing Act Notices on a district wide basis.

+- 4.15 The Council provides adaptations to support people with disabilities to live in their homes.
+The number of completed grants has continued to increase significantly in 2016/17, completions 21% higher than the previous year.
+Generally, the number of initial enquiries is also increasing (although there was a fall of 7.5% in 2016/17 compared to 2015/16) increasing demand, linked also to a perceived increasing complexity of adaptations needed, is putting significant pressure both on the adaptations team and the Council's capital resources - 4.16 For DFGs the Council offers an in house agency service which over 80% of clients choose to use.
 The agency service appoints a contractor and takes responsibility for managing all works on site.
 On completion of works a 12 month defects liability is provided.
 The service has a framework of contractors to deliver agency work at more competitive rates resulting in 20% more cases being delivered for the same budget than before the framework was used.
 During 2015/16 the Council has completed a procurement process for the contractors on the DFG framework.
-This new framework is now in place for the next 3 years.
+The new framework is now in place for the next 2 years (with an option to extend it for another year).